Welcome to Busy Bees!

 Suggested activities to help at home:

 We follow the Early Years Foundation Stage curriculum which places focus on providing an environment which supports children's Communication and Language, Physical Development and Personal, Social and Emotional development, as well as Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
-All children will have the opportunity to engage in activities whilst exploring different themes during the course of the year.
-They will also access all the learning areas within the indoor and outdoor provision independently, which have been carefully planned to meet the children's interests and needs.
+We aim to support each child to identify their own sense of identity and self - worth, as well as focusing on each and every child’s individual needs and interests.
+All children have the opportunity to independently engage in activities, both indoors and outdoors, whilst exploring different themes during the course of the year.

 Communication and Language